 This certified gluten-free and kosher instant oatmeal is quick to make and is available in a multitude of flavors.
 The mixture of gluten-free oats and grains like flax and chia seeds make this oatmeal both nutritious and tasty.
 You have the choice between seven different flavors, which include classics like maple and strawberry, and there are even unsweetened options if you prefer to customize your oatmeal toppings and flavors yourself.
 There’s also a variety pack if you’d prefer an assortment of several flavors.
 Each box contains six single-serving packets, and you can buy these boxes in seven different quantities, from a single box to a package of 50 individual instant oatmeal packets.
 Unlike some other instant oatmeals, it can be made on the stovetop if you prefer that method over the microwave.
 All oatmeals are certified kosher as well as gluten-free.

-Bakery On Main, Gluten-Free Instant Oatmeal, Vegan & Non GMO - Maple Multigrain Muffin, 10.5oz (Pack of 3)
+Bakery On Main Gluten Free Instant Oatmeal, Vegan & Non GMO, Maple Multigrain Muffin, 31.5 Oz, Pack of 3

 Make and enjoy oatmeal on the go with these individually wrapped and boxed instant oatmeal packets.

 Best Steel Cut Oats: Bob’s Red Mill Gluten-Free Steel Cut Oats